Top Design Guidance: Delivering Citrix DaaS in Azure

 The NVv4-series instances come in 4 different sizes:

-Determining the Most Efficient Instance Types to Host Citrix DaaS with Login Enterprise
+What is the Most Efficient Instance Types to Host Citrix DaaS?

 To evaluate the performance and scalability of different instance types, the group employed Login Enterprise.
 Login VSI’s solution, Login Enterprise, proactively monitors the performance of virtual desktops and applications.
 By simulating artificial workloads during test runs, the solution generated data to analyze the scalability of various AMD-powered Azure instances.